japila-books/spark-sql-internals/docs/execution-planning-strategies/DataSourceV2Strategy.md

   plan: LogicalPlan): Seq[SparkPlan]
 ```

-NOTE: `apply` is part of link:catalyst/GenericStrategy.md#apply[GenericStrategy Contract] to generate a collection of link:SparkPlan.md[SparkPlans] for a given link:spark-sql-LogicalPlan.adoc[logical plan].
+NOTE: `apply` is part of catalyst/GenericStrategy.md#apply[GenericStrategy Contract] to generate a collection of SparkPlan.md[SparkPlans] for a given spark-sql-LogicalPlan.md[logical plan].

-`apply` branches off per the given <<spark-sql-LogicalPlan.adoc#, logical operator>>.
+`apply` branches off per the given <<spark-sql-LogicalPlan.md#, logical operator>>.

 ==== [[apply-DataSourceV2Relation]] DataSourceV2Relation Logical Operator

-For a <<spark-sql-LogicalPlan-DataSourceV2Relation.adoc#, DataSourceV2Relation>> logical operator, `apply` requests the `DataSourceV2Relation` for the <<spark-sql-LogicalPlan-DataSourceV2Relation.adoc#newReader, DataSourceReader>>.
+For a <<spark-sql-LogicalPlan-DataSourceV2Relation.md#, DataSourceV2Relation>> logical operator, `apply` requests the `DataSourceV2Relation` for the <<spark-sql-LogicalPlan-DataSourceV2Relation.md#newReader, DataSourceReader>>.

 `apply` then <<pushFilters, pushFilters>> followed by <<pruneColumns, pruneColumns>>.